To knock someone’s socks off is to impress them. It can also mean to take someone by surprise.

-In other words, the disease was hit hard and defeated.
-Anyway, this quote is the oldest recording I could find of this expression in print, nothing before that year.
-To me, this suggests that it either originated around that time, or it started gaining popularity during that century.
+This quote is the oldest recording I have seen of this expression in print, nothing from before that year.
+This might suggest that the phrase originated around that time, or that it started gaining popularity around there.

-- I’ve prepared an elaborate dinner for my wife.
-Hopefully when she sees it, it will knock her socks off.
+- I’ve prepared an elaborate dinner for my family.
+Hopefully when they see it, it will knock their socks off.

-- Learning about all of the different systems in the body and how they work together seriously blew me away.
+- Learning about the different systems in the human body and how they work together blew me away.

-- I got invited to a five star restaurant and after trying the food, it blew my mind how delicious everything was.
+- I got invited to a five star restaurant and after tasting the food, it blew my mind how delicious everything was.